nicholaswilde/home-cluster/docs/index.md

 ## :information_source:&nbsp; Background

-My cluster computing journey started last year when [Jeff Geerling] released his [Turing Pi Cluster YouTube series][1].
-Now, I've always been into the Raspberry Pi ever since the release of version 1 and playing around with home networking projects such as running a [Pi Hole] server or a CUPS printer server, etc. The Turing Pi was a great "cheat" and compact way for my to branch out into cluster computing since I was tired of trying to remember which application I was running on which Raspberry Pi.
+My cluster computing journey started last year when [Jeff Geerling] released his [Turing Pi Cluster YouTube series][1] :1234:&nbsp;.
+Now, I've always been into the Raspberry Pi ever since the release of version 1 and playing around with home networking projects such as running a [Pi Hole] :strawberry:&nbsp;
+server or a CUPS printer server, :printer:&nbsp; etc. The Turing Pi is a great "cheap" and compact way for my to branch out into cluster computing since I was tired of trying to remember which application I was running on which Raspberry Pi.

-After getting the Turing Pi 1, I noticed that there weren't very many charts available period, let alone for `armv7` architectures.
-That led me into building my own [Docker images] and creating my [Helm Charts repo].
-That then led me to collaborating with the awesome [k8s@home team].
-Now, here I am, rebuilding my cluster and diving into the GitOps world :globe_with_meridians:.
+After getting the Turing Pi 1, I noticed that there weren't very many charts available period, let alone for `armv7` architectures. :cry:&nbsp; That led me into building my own [Docker images] :whale2:&nbsp; and creating my [Helm Charts repo] :wheel_of_dharma:&nbsp; which then led me to collaborating with the awesome [k8s@home team]. :grin:&nbsp; Now, here I am, rebuilding my cluster and diving into the GitOps world :earth_americas:.

 ## :handshake:&nbsp; Thanks